 The Art of Killing Well, Marco Malvaldi

-Don’t ask me why I think this is Brazilian – I’m a little hazy on that subject – suffice to say that I got the idea for it from something I tried when I was there earlier this year, and then I tried it out, with further amendments (the hollandaise) when I returned.
+Don’t ask me why I think this is Brazilian – I’m a little hazy on that subject – suffice to say that I got the idea for it from something I tried when I was there earlier this year, and then when I returned I experimented and made further amendments (adding the hollandaise for example).

-It got enough votes of appreciation that I made triple quantities for a slightly surreal dinner party to which I’d invited some people I hadn’t seen for twenty years, many who didn’t know each other, guests with ages ranging from 25 to 65, and even one intrepid invitee who I hadn’t even met before.
+It got enough votes of appreciation that I made triple quantities for a slightly surreal dinner party to which I’d invited a couple of people I hadn’t seen for twenty years; many who didn’t know each other; guests with ages ranging from 25 to 65; and even one intrepid invitee who I hadn’t ever met before.
 The pie passed this test also with flying colours and I basked in the warm, united approval of the disparate miscellany around the table.

-In particular the mustard and parmesan-laced mash that blankets the fish below is the main contributor to this pie’s popularity.
+In particular the mustard and parmesan-laced mash that blankets the fish in this recipe is the main contributor to this pie’s popularity.

 Why Popeye?
 Well, it’s got fish (the salmon, obviously) in it… and spinach.

 Recipe for Brazilian Popeye Pie

 - 2 fat cloves of garlic, crushed with one tsp smoked salt

 - A few grinds of nutmeg (buy this grater if yours keeps falling apart)

 - 1 banana shallot, peeled and finely chopped